eagle840/katacoda-labs/sql/step2.md

 Lets create a command that can be run in a script.

-`docker exec -it some-mysql -- mysqldump --add-drop-table --password=1234 --databases test1  > backups/$(/bin/date +\%Y-%m-\%d-\%H-\%M).sql.bak`

 `cd backups`{{execute}}

 `nano backup.sh`{{execute}}

+copy & paste the following  into it and save

+`docker exec -it some-mysql -- mysqldump --add-drop-table --password=1234 --databases test1  > backups/$(/bin/date +\%Y-%m-\%d-\%H-\%M).sql.bak`

-copy  the above command  into it and save, then change the execute mode
+then change the execute mode

 `chmod 0777 backup.sh`{{execute}}

 `cd ..`{{execute}}

+Lets test it

 `./backups/backup.sh`{{execute}}
 and confirm that new file is written
 `ls backups`{{execute}}